MauricioSalazare/tensorpowerflow/README.rst

 ----------------------
 The mathematical formulation of the power flow can be found at:

-*"A Fixed-Point Current Injection Power Flow for Electric Distribution Systems using Laurent Series."* J.S.
-Giraldo, O.D.
-Montoya, P.P.
-Vergara, F. Milano.
-Power Systems Computational Conference (PSCC) 2022. `link <http://faraday1.ucd.ie/archive/papers/laurent.pdf>`_
+*"Tensor Power Flow Formulations for Multidimensional Analyses in Distribution Systems."* E.M.
+Salazar Duque, Juan S. Giraldo, Pedro P. Vergara, Phuong H. Nguyen, and Han (J.G.)
+Slootweg. 	arXiv:2403.04578 (2024). `link <https://arxiv.org/pdf/2403.04578>`_

 How to contact us